apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 ### Excerpts and Highlighting

+The Lucene index can be configured to provide excerpts and highlighting.
+See <a href="lucene.html#Property_Definitions">useInExcerpt</a> for details on how to configure excerpt generation.

-If excerpts and highlighting is needed, then queries should contains the "excerpt" property, as follows:
+For queries to use those excerpts, the query needs to use the Lucene index where this is configured.
+The queries also needs to contain the "excerpt" property, as follows:

+    /jcr:root/content//*[jcr:contains(., 'test')]/(rep:excerpt(.))

+The excerpt is then read using the JCR API call `row.getValue("rep:excerpt(.)")`.

+Since Oak version 1.10 (OAK-7151), optionally a property name can be specified in the query:

-    /jcr:root/content//*[jcr:contains(., 'test')]/(rep:excerpt())
+    /jcr:root/content//*[jcr:contains(., 'test')]/(rep:excerpt(@jcr:title) | rep:excerpt())

-If the excerpt is read using `row.getValue("rep:excerpt(.)")`, then excerpt and highlighting features of Lucene are used.
-That is, if a Lucene index is configured for the query, and excerpts are generated (see <a href="lucene.html#Property_Definitions">useInExcerpt</a>).
+The excerpt for the title is then read using `row.getValue("rep:excerpt(@title)")`, and the excerpt for the node using (as before) `row.getValue("rep:excerpt(.)")`.

+#### SimpleExcerptProvider

+The SimpleExcerptProvider is a fallback mechanism for excerpts and highlighting.
+This mechanism has many limitations, and is generally is not recommended.
+The SimpleExcerptProvider ignores the index configuration, and specially highlighting is very limited
+(stopwords are ignored, and highlighting is case sensitive).

-On the other hand, if the excerpt is requested for properties that are not specified in the query, as in `row.getValue("rep:excerpt(@title)")`, or if the query doesn't contain the excerpt property, for example
+The SimpleExcerptProvider is used when reading an excerpt if the query doesn't contain an excerpt property, as in:

     /jcr:root/content//*[jcr:contains(., 'test')]

-then the SimpleExcerptProvider utility is used, which generates excerpt from the content, and does highlighting.
-Using the SimpleExcerptProvider is not recommended; specially highlighting is limited (eg. the index configuration is ignored, stopwords are ignored, and highlighting is case sensitive).
+The SimpleExcerptProvider is also used if an excerpt is requested for a property that is not specified in the query.
+For example, when using `row.getValue("rep:excerpt(@title)")`, but the query does not contain this property as an excerpt property, as in:

+    /jcr:root/content//*[jcr:contains(., 'test')]/(rep:excerpt(.))

+The SimpleExcerptProvider is also used for queries that don't use a Lucene index, or if the query uses a Lucene index, but excerpts are not configured there.

 ### Native Queries